 The rides you'll find at the top require at least intermediate skills.

-When Turkey Road ends on Peakview, a right turn will take you to the Jacob's
+end at the same spot on Peakview.
+Here a right turn will take you to the Jacob's

 Ladder access trail and to the Three Falls trail.